-There is lots of information available about achieving a clear complexion on your face, but what can you use to heal skin problems occurring elsewhere?
+Much information is available about achieving a clear complexion on your face, but what can you use to heal skin problems occurring elsewhere?

-Do you spend hours sweating it out at the gym to get the perfect beach body and then end up covering up because of itchy, red bumps on your chest, back or bikini area?
-Do you wash regularly with acne products but nothing seems to help get rid of those pesky bumps?
+Do you spend hours sweating it out at the gym to get the perfect beach body and then end up covering up because of itchy, red bumps on your chest, back, or bikini area?
+Do you wash regularly with acne products, but nothing seems to help eliminate those pesky bumps?

 The answer is easy-you probably don’t have acne.
-You are likely suffering from a skin condition called folliculitis.
-Luckily, once you start treating your skin for the actual condition you have, you are much more likely to get results.
-We asked our resident GP Dr. Honikar to teach us more about this pesky skin problem, the best ways to treat it and how to prevent it in the future.
+You are likely suffering from a skin condition called Folliculitis.
+Luckily, once you start treating your skin for your condition, you are much more likely to get results.
+We asked our resident GP Dr. Honikar to teach us more about this pesky skin problem, the best ways to treat it, and how to prevent it in the future.

 How do you get Folliculitis?

-In some cases, folliculitis is not caused by external factors, but rather internal ones.
-This rare type of folliculitis is called eosinophilic folliculitis and can be a sign of a compromised immune system.
+In some cases, Folliculitis is not caused by external factors but rather internal ones.
+This rare type of Folliculitis is called eosinophilic Folliculitis.
+It can be a sign of a compromised immune system.

-Anyone can be at risk for folliculitis.
-While most types of folliculitis come from damage to a hair follicle, eosinophilic folliculitis is caused internally and can even affect babies.
-Hot tub folliculitis is transmitted through heated water that is not properly maintained.
+Anyone can be at risk for Folliculitis.
+While most types of Folliculitis come from damage to a hair follicle, eosinophilic Folliculitis is caused internally and can even affect babies.
+Hot tub folliculitis is transmitted through heated water that is not maintained correctly.

-Now that you know what folliculitis is, it is important to learn the best methods of treatment.
-If you are already suffering with folliculitis, it is important not to further damage your skin and hair follicles.
+Learning the best treatment methods is essential now that you know what Folliculitis is.
+If you already suffer from Folliculitis, it is necessary not to damage your skin and hair follicles further.
 Here are some best practices to minimize damage to the area:

 - Avoid shaving the affected area if possible